 This equipment is designed and built in accordance with applicable safety standards in effect on the date of manufacture.
-Unauthorized modifications can result in severe injury, death and property damage.
+Unauthorized modifications can result in voiding the warranty, severe injury, death and property damage.
 Do not make any modifications to this equipment without the written approval of Toshiba.